 <typeImports> <typeImport typeName="System.ConsoleColor"/> </typeImports>

-More advanced are types which are present in an assembly that's local to the project and thus not available from the GAC: the designer can only load the assembly if its path is fully specified, or relative to the TypeImport file.
+More advanced are types which are present in an assembly that's local to the project and thus not available from the GAC: the designer can only load the assembly if its path is fully specified.

 <typeImports> <typeImport typeName="EnumTypes.CategoryType" assemblyFile="\Myprojects\MyEnumDlls\EnumTypes.dll"/> </typeImports>